DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 __________________
 ## *Books*

-### _Études de philosophiw ancienne_ in the series᾽Tradition de la pensée classique', ed.
+### _Études de philosophie ancienne_ in the series᾽Tradition de la pensée classique', ed.
 M. Dixsaut and D. El Murr (Paris, Vrin)

 ### _Studies in Greek Theology_
 For the CUP series 'Key Themes in Ancient Philosophy', ed.
 A.G.
 Long and V. Tsouna.
 Preliminary version in Chinese translation, published  Beijing, 2021.